 As for the vanity, counter space is king.
 A tiny pedestal sink might work in a half bath, but overnight guests will appreciate having room to lay out their toiletries.
 If you have a small guest bathroom or just can’t walk away from that minimalist aesthetic, make sure to add storage elsewhere.
 Your guest will need a place for shaving cream, moisturizer, and any other odds and ends to go.

-Even though you may not spend much time in your guest bath, you certainly don’t want the decor to reflect that!
+Even though you may not spend much time in your guest bathroom, you certainly don’t want the decor to reflect that.
 If the guest bathroom design doesn’t flow well with the rest of your house, it’ll definitely stick out.

 Anything in your bathroom can function as decor.
 More obvious elements include things like wall art, shower curtains, rugs or mats, and plants.
 All of these elements can influence the tone of the room.
 However, even things that seem mundane can double as decor if you’re strategic about it.
 For a quick upgrade, decant soap into glass bottles and stack cotton balls in a mason jar instead of leaving them in the original plastic packaging.

 The four walls of your bathroom offer countless ways to make a statement.
-Wall tiles, whether funky or minimalist, are a surefire way to set the tone.
+Wall tiles, whether funky or minimalist, colorful or black and white, are a surefire way to set the tone.
 Cover the whole room or tone it down with a single, eye-catching accent wall.

 Whether you go all white everything or brighten the room with pops of color, you’ll end up with a chic color scheme that’ll never go out of style.

 See more about - 91 Small Master Bathroom Ideas